 Introduced by Rep. Jeff Weninger (R-Chandler), HB 2772 would allow wagers to be placed online, would have daily fantasy sports wagering and also add limited Keno games at off-track betting locations and social clubs like the American Legion, Elks Club, etc.

 The state Senate passes HB 2772, a bill to legalize event wagering and daily fantasy sports.
 The 23-6-1 vote came after the state Senate Committee on Rules advanced the bill to the full Senate earlier in the day.

-A historic day as Ducey signs Arizona sportsbooks and fantasy sports legislation into law at The Heard Museum in Phoenix.
+A historic day as Ducey signs Arizona sports betting apps and fantasy sports legislation into law at The Heard Museum in Phoenix.